Mechanicus 2 Factions & Best Units: Necrons vs Adeptus

 Faction Answer

-Mechanicus II lets players experience both the Adeptus Mechanicus and the Necrons through distinct campaigns.
+Mechanicus 2 lets players experience both the Adeptus Mechanicus and the Necrons through distinct campaigns.
 That is the central faction answer.
-The unsafe claim is calling one side the best before enough campaign data, difficulty reports, and balance updates exist.
+The better first question is not which side wins a tier list, but which resource loop you want to learn first: Cognition for Adeptus Mechanicus or Dominion pressure for Necrons.

 Adeptus Mechanicus vs Necrons